victor-raphael17/local-dockerized-gitlab-tutorial/README.md

 ![](/project-images/gitlab-rails-3.png)
 ![](/project-images/gitlab-rails-4.png)

-#### Now you should be able to access gitlab.<your domain> in your browser and login with “root” and the password you defined
+#### Now you should be able to access gitlab.yourdomain.com in your browser and login with “root” and the password you defined